Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 -

-###The Perfectionist Fallacy
+### The Perfectionist Fallacy

-This fallacy occurs when we place ecessive demands on an idea or a proposal and then reject it purely on the grounds that it will not **completely** solve a problem
+This fallacy occurs when we place excessive demands on an idea or a proposal and then reject it purely on the grounds that it will not **completely** solve a problem

 > World leaders should give up their plans to spend billions of dollars on rescuing the financial market.
 It would take trillions of dollars to fix the mess, the amount they are talking about will only partially solve the serious problems we face.